Olivia Culpo sees her boyfriend Christian McCaffrey make history - Mash Viral

-Olivia Culpo had a front row seat for the historic Christian McCaffrey boyfriend afternoon.
+Olivia Culpo had a front row seat for Christian McCaffrey's historic boyfriend afternoon.

 In a video posted on the Panthers Instagram page, the 23-year-old racer is seen hugging Culpo, 27, during the end of Sunday's season against the Saints.